-Recall that we aim to study the most general gravitational equation of state in a non-Riemannian spacetime $\mathcal{M}$.
+Recall that we aim to study the most general gravitational fundamental relation in a non-Riemannian spacetime $\mathcal{M}$.
 By definition, this includes the (Lorentzian) metric $g$, torsion $T$, and non metricity $Q$.
-We work within thermodynamic equilibrium where the Clausius relation holds.
-With this objective, our first task is to review the basics of metric-affine geometry by outlining its key features.
+We work within thermodynamic equilibrium so that the Clausius relation holds.
+With this objective in mind, our first task is to review the basics of metric-affine geometry by outlining its key features.

 A general affine connection can be described by its coefficients denoted as $\Gamma^{\alpha}{}_{\mu\nu}$.
 These can be expressed as \cite{schouten2013ricci}

 where, in a coordinate base,